 See the online documentation.

-- Python 2.7 or newer.
+- Python 2.7, or 3.3 and newer.
 Python 2.6 will do but requires patching the sources, see below.

 Required Library packages